ranczlab/vestibular_vr_pipeline/README.md

 pip install pympler # usefull for monitoring memory during dev
 ```

+#### 6. Install yet other packages
+Some required packages will need to be installed manually when you run into package not found errors.

 ## Folder structure conventions at acquisition
 - CohortX (numbered cohort of animals)